 1. A tsunami is a series of ocean waves caused by an underwater earthquake, landslide, or volcanic eruption.
 More rarely, a tsunami can be generated by a giant meteor impact with the ocean.
 These waves can reach heights of over 100 ft.

-- About 80 percent of tsunamis happen within the Pacific Ocean’s “Ring of Fire.”
+2. About 80% of tsunamis happen within the Pacific Ocean’s “Ring of Fire.”

-- Hawaii is the U.S. state at greatest risk for a tsunami – they get about one per year and a damaging one every seven years.
-The biggest tsunami that occurred Hawaii happened on April 1, 1946, where the coast of Hilo Island was hit with 30 foot waves coming in at 500 miles per hour.
-170 people died as a result.
+10. Hawaii is always at great risk for a tsunami – they get about 1 per year and a severe one every 7 years.
+The biggest tsunami that occurred Hawaii happened in 1946, the coast of Hilo Island was hit with 30 ft waves at 500 mph.

-- In 2004, the Indian Ocean tsunami was caused by an earthquake that is thought to have had the energy of 23,000 atomic bombs.
-Within hours of the earthquake in 2004, killer waves radiating from the epicenter slammed into the coastline of 11 countries, damaging countries from east Africa to Thailand.
-By the end of the day, the tsunami had already killed 150,000 people.
+11. In 2004, the Indian Ocean tsunami was caused by an earthquake with the energy of 23,000 atomic bombs.
+After the earthquake, killer waves radiating from the epicenter slammed into the coastline of 11 countries.
 The final death toll was 283,000.